aws-samples/amazon-sagemaker-gluonts-entrypoint/README.md

 - Guide modular style implementation in notebooks and entrypoint scripts.

-- The train script passes through hyperparameters, it receives as command line arguments, directly to the specified GluonTS estimator.
+- The train script passes through hyperparameters which it receives as command line arguments, directly to the specified GluonTS estimator.

   * The entrypoint train script does not need to explicitly declare all those